mhdawson/docs/docs/overview.md

 [More info on Appsody Stacks](link)

 ### Appsody Hub
 The central point of control for Appsody Stacks.
 This is where you can find available stacks, create new stacks or modify existing ones.
-You can utilise what's there in the public repo, and/or clone to provide a private/interal Hub based on your requirements.
+You can utilize what's in the public repo, and/or clone to provide a private/internal Hub based on your requirements.
 By making changes to the Stacks in the Hub, you are able to mass-apply updates to applications which have been built on these, simply by restarting the application.

 [More info on Appsody Hub](link)

 ### Appsody CLI
 No project is complete without a nice new CLI to play with.
-The Appsody CLI is powerful and intiutive, and allows developers to discover available stacks, bring them into their local development environment, and build/run/test/deploy locally.
-The Docker container for your application built as a result, can integrated with Tekton pipelines as described [here](TODO) and deployed to Kubernetes cloud environements.
+The Appsody CLI is powerful and intuitive, and allows developers to discover available stacks, bring them into their local development environment, and build/run/test/deploy locally.
+The Docker container, which is built for your application, can be integrated with Tekton pipelines as described [here](TODO) and deployed to Kubernetes cloud environments.

 [More info on Appsody CLI](link)